ParadiseSS13/Paradise/docs/CONTRIBUTING.md

 The server will automatically detect that you have a local build, and use that over the default Windows one.

-When you're ready to make a PR, please DO NOT modify `parust.dll` or `tools/ci/libparust_ci.so`.
+When you're ready to make a PR, please DO NOT modify `rustlibs.dll` or `tools/ci/librustlibs_ci.so`.
 Leave "Allow edits and access to secrets by maintainers" enabled, and post a comment on your PR saying `!build_rust`.
 A bot will automatically build them for you and update your branch.